 Ilham Abdalla Tagelsir Ali is a native of Khartoum, Sudan.
 She is currently reading for an MPhil in Socio-Legal Studies and holds a Bachelor of Arts in History and Science with a secondary in Government from Harvard College.
 As a...

-Louise is a BCL candidate at the University of Oxford (2021/2022).
-She graduated with a First-Class Honours LL.B degree and was awarded the Julian Prize from Trinity College Dublin in 2020, having spent a year abroad at Sciences Po Paris....
+Louise was a BCL candidate at the University of Oxford in 2021/2022.
+She graduated with a First-Class Honours LL.B degree and was awarded the Julian Prize from Trinity College Dublin in 2020, having spent a year abroad at Sciences Po...

 Mandisa Shandu is a human rights lawyer from South Africa and is currently reading for a DPhil in Law at the University of Oxford.
 She holds a B.Soc.Sci degree in political science, an LLB degree and an LLM in Constitutional...